 Your digestive system metabolizes edible forms of CBD, which can take a while.
 Creams and lotions are also slow to get into and out of the body.

-Using CBD while breastfeeding isn’t recommended.
-If you plan on breastfeeding in the future, avoid using CBD for at least 1 week beforehand.
+People should not use CBD when breastfeeding or chestfeeding.
+If you plan on nursing in the future, avoid using CBD for at least 1 week beforehand.

-It’s hard to say exactly how long CBD stays in your system since there are so many factors involved.
+It’s hard to say exactly how long CBD stays in your system because there are so many factors involved.
 Plus, different bodies can have very different responses to CBD.